arifabdd/qrcode-reader/README.md

 ```

 > This repository is based on the [html5-qrcode](https://github.com/mebjas/html5-qrcode) repository.
-Created for personal use and for those looking for a short way to use QrCode Reader.
+Created for personal use and for those looking for a short way to use QR Code Reader.